pachyderm/pachyderm/doc/docs/master/how-tos/create-pipeline.md

 ## Creating a Pipeline When an Output Repository Already Exists

-When you create a pipeline, Pachyderm automatically creates a homonymous output repository.
+When you create a pipeline, Pachyderm automatically creates an eponymous output repository.
 However, if such a repo already exists, your pipeline will take over the master branch.
 The files that were stored in the repo before will not be in the `HEAD` of the branch.
 Instead, you might see new files